 If I am a member of a Native American tribe in Oregon, do I qualify for residency?

-The University of Oregon grants residency status to members of the forty-four tribes and bands with historical ties to Oregon.
+The University of Oregon grants residency status to members of the more than 40 tribes and bands with historical ties to Oregon.
 For a complete listing of Native Americans tribes eligible for this consideration, visit the following website: OAR 580-010-0037.
-Once you get to this page, scroll down to "Residence Classification of Members of Oregon Tribes".
+Once you get to this page, scroll down to "Residence Classification of Members of Oregon Tribes."

 If I attend an Oregon community college or other institution that classifies me as a resident, will I be considered a resident when I transfer to the UO?

-If I live in Oregon for twelve consecutive months, will I be a resident after attending as a nonresident for a year?
+If I live in Oregon for 12 consecutive months, will I be a resident after attending as a nonresident for a year?

-No. If you take more than 8 credits per term, in any term, in those first twelve months, the state will presume that your primary purpose for living in the state is for educational purposes, and you will continue to be classified as a nonresident.
+No. If you take more than eight credits per term in those first 12 months, the state will presume that your primary reason for living in the state is for educational purposes, and you will continue to be classified as a nonresident.

 What are the Board of Education’s definitions of residency?

 The board’s definitions of residency are outlined in Oregon Administrative Rules.
 (Once you get to this page, scroll down to Residence Classification.)